 YOU CAN HELP STOP FRAUD - Anonymous, Confidential - (518) 295-8125

-In developing this Corporate Compliance Plan, we have relied upon a number of resources including NYSARC’s Corporate Compliance Plan and numerous government issuances.
+In developing this Corporate Compliance Plan, we have relied upon a number of resources including The Arc New York's Corporate Compliance Plan and numerous government issuances.
 To demonstrate that we have developed an effective compliance program, we have (1) developed standards and procedures in order to reduce the prospect of improper conduct; (2) designated a high-level individual to oversee compliance; (3) not delegated authority to individuals who have exhibited a propensity for misconduct; (4) taken steps to communicate the standards to our employees and agents; (5) engaged in auditory and monetary compliance and established a reporting system in which employees can report potential misconduct without fear of retribution; (6) taken appropriate disciplinary measures against individuals found to have violated the Corporate Compliance Plan or related policies and procedures; and (7) taken reasonable steps to respond and prevent future violations.

-The Schoharie County ARC developed this Corporate Compliance Plan, including our Code of Conduct and a wide array of policies and procedures that address key risk areas, to guide our best efforts to operate under ethical and legal standards.
+The Schoharie Arc developed this Corporate Compliance Plan, including our Code of Conduct and a wide array of policies and procedures that address key risk areas, to guide our best efforts to operate under ethical and legal standards.
 It is expected that all aspects of consumer care and business conduct will be performed in compliance with this Corporate Compliance Plan, professional standards and applicable governmental laws, rules and regulations.

-NYSARC, Inc., through its Chapter Staff, has a commitment to its members and the public at large, and strives to maintain the highest ethical standards in the delivery of programmatic services through the design, implementation and adherence to clearly articulated policies and procedures in an effort to avoid either the actual or appearance of improper or undisclosed conflicts of interest.
+The Arc New York, through its Chapter Staff, has a commitment to its members and the public at large, and strives to maintain the highest ethical standards in the delivery of programmatic services through the design, implementation and adherence to clearly articulated policies and procedures in an effort to avoid either the actual or appearance of improper or undisclosed conflicts of interest.

 A Conflict of Interest may arise where or when an employee has both a duty to protect the Chapter's interest(s) and/or those interests of individuals served by the Chapter and a simultaneous opportunity to realize a personal gain or benefit for themselves or a family member.